raspberrypi/libcamera/Documentation/coding-style.rst

 C++ Specific Rules
 ------------------

-The code shall be implemented in C++03, extended with the following C++-11-specific features:
+The code shall be implemented in C++14, with the following caveats:

-* Initializer lists
-* Type inference (auto and decltype)
-  Type inference shall be used with caution, to avoid drifting towards an untyped language.
+* Type inference (auto and decltype) shall be used with caution, to avoid drifting towards an untyped language.
-* Range-based for loop
-* Lambda functions
-* Explicit overrides and final
+* The explicit, override and final specifiers are to be used where applicable.
-* Null pointer constant
-* General-purpose smart pointers (std::unique_ptr), deprecating std::auto_ptr.
+* General-purpose smart pointers (std::unique_ptr) deprecate std::auto_ptr.
   Smart pointers, as well as shared pointers and weak pointers, shall not be overused.
-* Variadic class and function templates
-* rvalue references, move constructor and move assignment
+* Classes are encouraged to define move constructors and assignment operators where applicable, and generally make use of the features offered by rvalue references.

 Object Ownership
 ~~~~~~~~~~~~~~~~